logo

 Understanding an Eviction Notice

 Being evicted forces you out of your home.
 There are different reasons landlords pursue eviction (outlined below), but they can’t just show up one day and remove you.
-They first have to serve you with an eviction notice (also known as a notice to quit, quit notice, or a notice to vacate.)
+They first have to serve you with an (also known as a notice to quit, quit notice, or a notice to vacate.)
 Local laws may differ, but in some states, landlords will need to give you a 30-day notice, while in others, they may be able to remove you much sooner.
 Check state laws if you are unsure about the amount of time required for the written notice you’ve received, or want to know more about the protections in place.

 Common Reasons for Eviction